greylensresearch/filephish/README.md

 - Responsive and mobile-friendly layout

 ## Usage
-Filephish requires no installation and, as of 2025, zero pop-up permissions.
+Filephish requires no installation and, as of 2025, no additional pop-up permissions.
 Simply navigate to the [site](https://greylenresearch.github.io/filephish/), enter the keyword(s) you wish to search for and select the desired search engine and file type(s).

 ## Functionality